noahbroyles/3N-plus-1/README.md

 # 3N-plus-1
-A big waste of time
+A big waste of time.
+Read about it here: https://en.wikipedia.org/wiki/Collatz_conjecture